Effortless Power from a Proper Right Arm Release

 One way is that, once the club's at impact - from here the club's going to keep moving whether I want it to or not - there's a lot of speed, there's a lot of force at work here, so it's going to keep going.
 I need to allow that club to keep moving in one of two ways.

 I either get here and I turn my body - the club's still moving, so I'm working along with the club - I'm not going to stop at impact; there's too much force there.
-If I turn my right shoulder, the club still moves.
+If I turn my trail shoulder, the club still moves.

 But now you look at it from down the line, what's going to happen is that club face is still very open.
 It hasn't released this way.
 That costs me a lot of speed, because now my body and the club are moving at a more constant rate of speed.

 In order for that club to move - in slow motion here - my shoulders have to turn as fast as I want the club to move.
 You can imagine your body can't turn that fast, nor would you want it to.
 It's not very efficient.
-It takes a tremendous amount of muscular effort to keep the body going, and it puts a lot of stress on your left hip, left knee, spine, and so on and so forth.
+It takes a tremendous amount of muscular effort to keep the body going, and it puts a lot of stress on your lead hip, lead knee, spine, and so on and so forth.

 There's way too much stress on that.
 You can feel this for yourself.
 Just get into impact and then turn and don't release the golf club.
 Now you're going to feel that it's a lot of work to do that.